How to Run Backing Tracks as a Drummer (Step-by-Step Guide)

 Using an iPod for Backing Tracks Live

-2. A small mixer (to hear the click and mix from monitor board)
+• A small mixer to blend the click and monitor mix (optional)

 iPod for Backing Tracks